Dental public health

 Our research uses a mix of qualitative and quantitative techniques, including surveys, interviews and focus groups.
 We also engage in big data research, using existing routine data sets to monitor patient profiles and model different health care delivery.

 Dental public health research is patient and community facing.
-Through our Dental Clinic, we have a large data warehouse of patient profiles and activity, which provides invaluable data for our research.
-Our dental students deliver quality dental care in the Dental Clinic to around 3,000 local people every year.
-We offer treatments such as gum treatment, filling and preventative treatment, crowns and bridgework, and oral health promotion.
+We have a large data warehouse of patient profiles and activity, which provides invaluable data for our research.
+Our dental students deliver quality comprehensive oral and dental health care in our Dental Clinics to around 3,000 local people every year.

 Our research informs our undergraduate and postgraduate research degree programmes.